LibreScanner/horus/doc/readthedocs/source/getting-started/wizard.rst

 Scanning window
 ---------------

-In this windows, scanning parameters are set:
+In this window, scanning parameters are set:

 * **Resolution**: it is related to the number of steps per revolution of the motor.